 Focused on online transactions, Gartner published their 2018 Market Guide for Online Fraud Detection to provide IT security, risk management, and web infrastructure teams with insight into the market of online fraud prevention companies.

-It’s interesting to note that Gartner used to publish a Magic Quadrant for web fraud detection, but the online transaction fraud market became so fragmented that they started doing a Market Guide instead.
+It’s interesting to note that Gartner used to publish a Gartner Magic Quadrant Fraud, specifically for web fraud detection, but the online transaction fraud market became so fragmented that they started doing a Market Guide instead.
 Prospects and customers sometimes ask, “Where does Distil Networks fit into the Gartner Magic Quadrant?”
 Well, there is no magic quadrant for Bot Detection and Mitigation.
 However, in Gartner’s 2017 Magic Quadrant for Web Application Firewalls, they started judging WAFs on their ability to do advanced bot mitigation.
 Gartner also considers bot mitigation to be a core capability to what they call cloud-based web application and API protection (WAAP) solutions.
 Gotta love all those acronyms!

 One of the main findings from this year’s guide directly validates what we do here at Distil:

 "Automated attacks, and the speed with which attackers can modify their techniques to avoid detection, continue to put pressure on rule-based systems.
 This slows detection of new attacks and increases false positives, as rule libraries expand in breadth and complexity trying to keep up with new fraudulent activity."

 Online Fraud Detection applies mainly to three use cases:

 - Detecting account takeover — this may occur when user account credentials are stolen (e.g., via malware-based attacks) or there is an unauthorized transaction, with a stolen or fictitious identity

 - Detecting new account fraud when a fraudster sets up a new account